Kazuhiko-Gushiken/aoe/README.md

 <hr/>

-To find the items in the blacklist for both the Replicator Mk1 and the Replicator, search the following for the two blacklists in EMI respectively:
+To find the items in the blacklist for both the Replicator Mk1 and the Replicator Mk2, search the following for the two blacklists in EMI respectively:

-- #replicator_blacklist for Replicator
+- #replicator_1_blacklist for Replicator Mk1
-- #replicator_1_blacklist for Mk1 Replicator
+- #replicator_blacklist for Replicator Mk2

 <hr/>